hphelion/documentation/cli.unix.2.cdn.md

 product: unix-cli

 ---
-# UNIX CLI CDN Examples
+# UNIX CLI v13.5 CDN Examples

+If you are using v12.12, click [here](https://docs.hpcloud.com/cli/unix/cdn) for documentation.
 ___________________

 ###Important Notice###